sportradar/MtsSdkNetCore/src/Sportradar.MTS.SDK/Readme.txt

 2020-11-06 2.3.3
 Added sslServerName to the configuration
-IMtsSdk extended with Connectiontatus; provides also event ConnectionChange Removed ticket selection count limit (mts will check it)
+IMtsSdk extended with ConnectionStatus; provides also event ConnectionChange Removed ticket selection count limit (mts will check it)

 2020-09-18 2.3.2